Help with customs and online shopping

 For more information, see toll.no/en

-• For notes and coins to be imported duty-free, as collectibles, they must have previously been valid means of payment.
+In order for coins and notes to be introduced duty-free as collectibles, they must previously have been valid means of payment.

-• A commemorative coin/medal (without denomination) has not been a means of payment and therefore Value Added Tax should be calculated on import.
+A commemorative coin/medal (without denomination) has not been a means of payment and therefore added value must be calculated upon import.

-• In cases where collectibles must be cleared through customs without duties being calculated, you still have to pay the customs clearance price since collectables are unfortunately not exempt from the obligation to declare.
+In cases where collectables must be brought in through customs without taxes being calculated, you must still pay the customs clearance price since collectables are unfortunately not exempt from the obligation to declare, cf. Transport of Goods Act § 3-2, § 4-1.

 Regulations for the import of: Stamps, banknotes and coins – Norwegian Customs (in Norwegian)